Flag Day (film): Soundtrack

 The soundtrack to Flag Day features original music by Eddie Vedder, Glen Hansard and Cat Power.
 The first single, "My Father's Daughter" marks the musical debut of Vedder's then-17-year-old daughter Olivia, who also sings lead on the song "There's a Girl".
 The album with the thirteen-track soundtrack was released on August 20, 2021.

 Controversy

-During promotion for the movie, Penn stated he didn't want anyone who chose not to be vaccinated against Covid-19 to be allowed to see the movie in theaters.
+During promotion for the movie, at a time when thousands were dying monthly from the COVID-19 pandemic in the United States, Penn stated he didn't want anyone who chose not to be vaccinated against COVID-19 to be allowed to see the movie in theaters, which upset anti-vaxxers.

 Reception

 Box office

 Flag Day was released in 24 theaters and made $40,750 in its opening weekend.
 According to Deadline Hollywood, the film was targeting an "older, sophisticated demo."
 In its initial release, 56% of all audiences were over the age of 55, low numbers that were credited to the Delta variant.
 The film was screened in 50 theaters in its second weekend.